-14.6.1 All cars must be equipped with three areas of padding for the driver's head which :

-- a) Are so arranged that they can be removed from the car as one part. - b) Are located by two horizontal pegs behind the driver' head and two fixings, which are clearly indicated and easily removable without tools, at the front corners. - c) Are made from a material which is approved by the FIA. - d) Are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight. - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident. - 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2. - 14.6.3 The two further areas of padding for the driver's head must be installed each side of him.
-The upper surfaces of these areas of padding must be at least as high as the survival cell over their entire length.
+- 14.6.1 All cars must be equipped with three areas of padding for the driver's head which: - a) Are so arranged that they can be removed from the car as one part. - b) Are located by two horizontal pegs behind the driver' head and two fixings, which are clearly indicated and easily removable without tools, at the front corners. - c) Are made from a material which is approved by the FIA. - d) Are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight. - e) Are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident.

-Each area of padding must be between 75mm and 90mm thick over an area of at least 40000mm2, at least 25000mm2 of which must lie directly alongside the driver's helmet.
-The thickness will be measured perpendicular to the car centre line.

-14.6.4 All of the padding described above must be so installed that if movement of the driver's head, in any expected trajectory during an accident, were to compress the foam fully at any point, his helmet would not make contact with any structural part of the car.

-Furthermore, for the benefit of rescue crews the method of removal must also be clearly indicated.
+- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2.
+If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from a similar material which incorporates a low friction surface. - 14.6.3 The two further areas of padding for the driver's head must be installed each side of him.
+The upper surfaces of these areas of padding must be at least as high as the survival cell over their entire length. - Each area of padding must be between 75mm and 90mm thick over an area of at least 40000mm, at least 25000mm of which must lie directly alongside the driver's helmet.
+The thickness will be measured perpendicular to the car centre line. - 14.6.4 All of the padding described above must be so installed that if movement of the driver's head, in any expected trajectory during an accident, were to compress the foam fully at any point, his helmet would not make contact with any structural part of the car. - Furthermore, for the benefit of rescue crews the method of removal must also be clearly indicated.

-14.7 Seat, seat fixing and removal :
+14.7 Seat, seat fixing and removal:

 - 14.7.1 Any seat made from foam must be covered with a non-flammable and non-combustible material. - 14.7.2 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat which, if it is secured, must be done so with no more than two bolts.
-If bolts are used they must : - a) Be clearly indicated and easily accessible to rescue crews. - b) Be fitted vertically. - c) Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a neck support. - 14.7.4 The seat must be removable without the need to cut or remove any of the seat belts. - 14.7.5 Details of the tool referred to above, the belt receptacles and the neck support are available from the FIA.
+If bolts are used they must: - a) Be clearly indicated and easily accessible to rescue crews. - b) Be fitted vertically. - c) Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a neck support. - 14.7.4 The seat must be removable without the need to cut or remove any of the seat belts.